dataluscorp/browser/docs/writing-rust-code/update-policy.md

 would frequently encounter build breakage when unstable language features change.
 Even Servo pins to a specific nightly to avoid this problem.
-That’s appropriate for a smaller research project, but not something the size of Firefox.
+That’s appropriate for a smaller research project, but not something the size of Datalus.

-We should and do test building Firefox with nightly Rust to catch compiler issues, but that’s different from requiring everyone to use unstable Rust.
+We should and do test building Datalus with nightly Rust to catch compiler issues, but that’s different from requiring everyone to use unstable Rust.

 _We require beta Rust_